plforacle/heatwave-aws/connect-load-dbs/connect-load-dbs.md

-# Connect to and Load your MySQL DB System
+# Connect to and Load your MySQL HeatWave System

 ## Introduction

-In this lab, you will connect to your HeatWave Database using MySQL Shell.
-Then you will load Sample TPCH Data to the  HeatWave databse system.
+In this lab, you will connect to your HeatWave Database System and load data into it

 _Estimated Lab Time:_ 20 minutes